SergioRuyDev/springboot-microservices/README.md

 :bell: Test the application with a simple React Frontend and Integrate with Backend Microservices.

-:bell: Event-Driven Microservices using Spring boot and Kafka.

 ## Tools and technologies used:
   1. Java 17+